Kouboubia, Fez, Morocco; book vendors and scribes tower

 The Ontario Handweavers and Spinners organized in 1956 to promote high standards in the fibre arts and arouse public interest in the craft.
 It has members all regions of the province of Ontario, as well as other parts of Canada, the United States and abroad.
 It publishes Fibre Focus, has biennial conferences, educational programs, networks regional information.

-• Textile Directory
+• The Textile Blog

 Links: Other